Battered Hong Kong faces economic recession, existential crisis

 "Visits from mainland China that usually account for 80% of arrivals are down most as people fear for their safety," Yiu told Reuters.

-Organisers of several conferences and exhibitions are scrambling to postpone events.
+Organizers of several conferences and exhibitions are scrambling to postpone events.

-Trade representatives of the world’s largest diamond trading centres have asked the organiser of the Hong Kong Jewellery and Gem Fair to postpone the high-profile event, which typically welcomes more than 54,000 visitors.
+Trade representatives of the world’s largest diamond trading centers have asked the organizer of the Hong Kong Jewellery and Gem Fair to postpone the high-profile event, which typically welcomes more than 54,000 visitors.
 The fair is due to be held in September.

 BlackRock Inc, the world's largest asset manager, has postponed a two-day September conference at the Four Seasons Hotel until February "so that as many partners as possible from across Asia are able to join."